dodobirb/2-Financial-Applications-with-Pandas---Loan-Qualifier-Application/README.md

 ---

 ## Usage

-*This section should include screenshots, code blocks, or animations explaining how to use your project.*

 To use the loan qualifier application, clone the repository and run the **app.py** file with this GitBash or Terminal command: